HULKs/hulk/docs/robotics/perception/vision.md

 # Vision

-TODO: Mention all modules or just the important ones?
+TODO: Mention all nodes or just the important ones?
-Modules of questionable importance:
+Nodes of questionable importance:

 - Field color detection
 - Camera matrix provider